A classic glazed ham recipe to enjoy during the festive holidays!

 Makes 8-10 servings

-Discover the timeless Christmas traditions in Europe while sailing on our 2021 Christmas Market river cruises.
+Discover the timeless Christmas traditions in Europe while sailing on our Christmas Markets river cruises.